xdv-staging/explorer/README.md

-# XRPL Explorer
+# XDVL Explorer

-This repo contains the source code for the block explorer of the XRP Ledger hosted at livenet.xrpl.org.
+This repo contains the source code for the block explorer of the XDV Ledger hosted at livenet.xdv.io.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find the most recent version of guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).